potluck-club/git-cookin/README.md

 * must have full list of dependencies to build recipes on their own
 * must figure out how to register approval -- what sort of criteria are important to get
   * do we need some other database / table that records what people think of each recipe
-  * or just a chef + approver system to get things in to the mater cookbook
+  * or just a chef + approver system (codeowners?) to get things in to the master cookbook
 * may want to standardize on a set of units that are approved and those that are verboten as well as standard aliases in the latex
   + cups
   + liters